We're giving you the chance to win back the value of your meal - every time you dine this month!

 The Blues Kitchen, Camden

-brisket and corn ribs at blues kitchen
+smoked brisket and ribs at blues kitchen

-Where: 111-113 Camden High Street, NW1 7JN
+Where: 111-113 Camden High Street, NW1 7JN; 40 Acre Lane, SW2 5SP; 134-146 Curtain Road, EC2A 3AR

-Book now: The Blues Kitchen
+Book now: The Blues Kitchen Camden; The Blues Kitchen Brixton; The Blues Kitchen Shoreditch

 Hungry for more meat?
-Dig your teeth into this list of the best steakhouses in London.
+Dig your teeth into this list of the best steakhouses in London